Halifax Stress Management

 Is stress always bad?

-Wouldn’t it be great to completely eliminate stress from our lives?
-For a day – absolutely.
-For a week – sure.
-For a month – perhaps.
 However, not all stress is bad.
 In addition to be unavoidable, some stress is also desirable!
 Without stress we would probably have little motivation, we would take no steps to improve our lives, we would never respond with any sense of urgency, and we would not seek out new experiences.
-Without stress life would be undeniably dull.

 When is stress a problem?